edgedb/easy-edgedb/chapter12/index.md

 That's better.

 But now back to Cartesian products.
 Remember, when we add or concatenate sets we are working with _every item in each set_ separately.
-So if we change the query to search for places that start with b (Buda-Pesth and Bistritz) and m (Munich):
+Let's see what happens if we change the query to search for places that start with b (Buda-Pesth and Bistritz) and m (Munich).
+We would like to get the result `{'Buda-Pesth, Bistritz, Munich'}`, but it doesn't quite work that way:

 ```edgeql
 with b_places := (select Place filter .name ilike 'b%'),